Overview of Implant Placement

 How many implants do I need?

 Most frequently, one implant per missing tooth is placed.
 But if multiple teeth are missing, multiple implants may be required to replace them.
-Please discuss your personalized case with Dr. Wallace, Conley or McDaniel for details.
+Please discuss your personalized case with your doctor for details.